NeonDistrict/circle-integration/README.md

 + schema to check for verification type and force refresh
 + looks like 3ds calls back with `paymentId=` in the query string which is great
 + we do get a notification of the confirmed even though the player isnt attached waiting for a callback, we can use this to update the account. need to hook these notifications so they get processed and not parking gets cleaned up or maybe user makes request to server after to get it?
 5m timeout or somethibng
++ there could also be a period check to address any missed connections in parking
++ which would be an extremely rare race condition that should be reported when it happens
++ todo need to verify the behaviour if a call returns with success, and if a notification comes in for an already resolved situation which
++ may or may not have a callback parked. a periodic sweep should also check if calls are already resolved and dismiss them, this should also
++ be recorded. this will have to against the db
++ todo handle callback timeouts (like the callback never comes)
++ todo handle the request ending before we can callback
++ fallback from 3d to cvv to none
++ return on 3d expired

 flow: